CLOSE-UP OF THE JEWISH FLORENCE: THE SYNAGOGUE AND THE JEWS IN FLORENCE OVER THE CENTURIES

 THE SYNAGOGUE OF FLORENCE

-The Florentine Synagogue is one of the most beautiful ever built.
-Erected thanks to a bequest of a devoted Jewish man (David Levi) in 1881, it shows an eclectic moorish style, unique in its genre.
-It’s located in a very attractive 18th century district where the temple is the heart of a little Jewish neighborhood where you can also find the only kosher restaurant in Florence.
+The Florentine Synagogue was erected thanks to an important bequest by David Levi in 1881.
+It shows an eclectic moorish style, unique in its genre.
+It’s located in a very attractive 18th century district where the temple is the heart of a little Jewish neighborhood.
+Here you can find the only kosher restaurant in Florence.
 The last will of the donor was to create a temple worthy of the beauty of Florence, which must be very recognizable.
 This is the reason of the choice of the majestic green copper dome, third in size after the Cathedral’s dome and the Medici Chapels’ one.